thinkst/zippy/README.md

-# ai-detect: Fast methods to classify text as AI or human-generated
+# ZipPy: Fast method to classify text as AI or human-generated

-This is a research repo for fast AI detection methods as we experiment with different techniques.
+This is a research repo for fast AI detection using compression.
 While there are a number of existing LLM detection systems, they all use a large model trained on either an LLM or its training data to calculate the probability of each word given the preceeding, then calculating a score where the more high-probability tokens are more likely to be AI-originated.
 Techniques and tools in this repo are looking for